-The anterior intercondylar area is the area between the knee joint surfaces of the tibia and in front of the intercondylar eminence, while the posterior intercondylar area is located between the articular surfaces behind the intercondylar eminence.
+The anterior intercondylar area is the area between the knee joint surfaces of the tibia and in front of the intercondylar eminence.
+The posterior intercondylar area is located between the articular surfaces behind the intercondylar eminence.

-The diaphysis or shaft of the tibia is triangular in cross-sections and has three borders:
+The shaft (or body, or diaphysis) of the tibia is the middle part of the bone between the two extremities.
+It is triangular in cross-sections and has three borders or margins:

 - interosseous margin,

 The anterior margin of the tibia is directed anteriorly, while the medial margin or the inner margin is facing medially.
 The interosseous margin of the tibia is facing the fibula and provides the attachment to the interosseous membrane along most of its length.